-In hearings involving more than one accused student, the Chair of the Lower Judicial Board, at her/his discretion, may choose to hold the hearings separately or jointly.
-In these cases, the Chair of the Lower Judicial Board would require students attending joint disciplinary hearings to sign a waiver.
+In hearings involving more than one accused student, the Chair of the Lower Disciplinary Board, at her/his discretion, may choose to hold the hearings separately or jointly.
+In these cases, the Chair of the Lower Disciplinary Board would require students attending joint disciplinary hearings to either sign a waiver or give verbal consent.